Create classes and records, and define and use instance and static fields and methods, constructors, and instance and static initializers.

 }

-access modifier makes this enum accessible from any other class.enum Month {
+public access modifier makes this enum accessible from any other class.enum Month {

 private JANUARY, FEBRUARY, MARCH, APRIL, MAY, JUNE, JULY, AUGUST, SEPTEMBER, OCTOBER, NOVEMBER, DECEMBER;